ROCm/omniperf/src/docs/profiling.md

 #### Dispatch Filtering
 Dispatch filtering is based on the *global* dispatch index of kernels in a run.

-The following example profiles only the 0th dispatched kernel:
+The following example profiles only the 0th dispatched kernel in execution of the application:
 ```shell-session
 $ omniperf profile --name vcopy -d 0 -- ./vcopy 1048576 256
 Resolving rocprof